casanet/remote-server/README.md

    ```

 ## Pair local server with remote server:
-1) In local server login as admin and get machine mac address (In side bar, `get physical address`).
+1) In local dashboard login as admin and get machine mac address (In side bar, `get local MAC address`).
-1) In remote server login to management as admin and create a new local server (POST /servers).
+1) In remote dashboard login and create a new local server.
-1) In remote server get local server id (GET /servers).
-1) In remote server generate key for local server (POST /servers/auth/{localServerId}).
+1) In remote dashboard generate key for the local server.
-1) In local server set remote server settings with remote server URI (`ws://remote-server-domain/` or `wss://remote-server-domain/` case using HTTPS)
+1) In local dashboard set remote server settings with remote server URI (`ws://remote-server-domain` or `wss://remote-server-domain` case using HTTPS)
-and the generated key (PUT /remote).
+and the generated key.
-1) In local server route to users and start "register user to remote server" process.
+1) In remote dashboard add any needed email accounts to the valid users array or in the local server route to users and start "register user to remote server" process.
-1) That's it, now you can access local server API via the remote server.
+1) That's it, now you can access local dashboard API via the remote server.

 ## Remote server API
 The [remote dashboard](https://github.com/casanet/remote-dashboard) wraping the administration API.